-This is my review of the best backcountry snowboards in 2021.
+As a certified snowboarding instructor, I’ve tried many snowboards designed for backcountry regions.
+This is my review of the best backcountry snowboards in 2022.

 Backcountry snowboarding is an experience like no other.
 It’s always nice when you enjoy the sport, but there’s nothing quite like making fresh turns in deep powder away from crowds and civilization.

 If you’ve spent any amount of time in the backcountry, you know there’s something truly magical and inspiring about being on your own with nature.